thackerbroadcasting/site/src/content/docs/msp/policies/guest-wireless-network.md

 - Distribution of malicious software or engaging in any form of cyber attack.
 - Any activity that violates local, state, or federal laws.

-This list is not all-encompassing; other activities that jeopardize the security and integrity of the company's resources may also be deemed prohibited.
+This list is not all-encompassing; other activities that jeopardize the security and integrity of the network or internal resources may also be deemed prohibited.

 ## Consequences of Violations
 Devices found to be engaging in prohibited activities will be immediately banned from the managed guest wireless network.
-Additionally, further disciplinary action may be taken in accordance with company policies and the policies of the entity for which the network is managed.
+Additionally, further disciplinary action may be taken in accordance with the policies of the entity for which the network is managed.

 ## Acceptance of Terms
-By connecting to a guest wireless network managed by Thacker Broadcasting, users agree to comply with this policy and understand that their devices are subject to monitoring and potential banning for malicious activity.
+By connecting to a guest wireless network managed by Thacker Broadcasting, users agree to comply with this policy and understand that they are responsible for all actions taken on their device on the network.